sighupio/fury-kubernetes-opa/katalog/gatekeeper/gpm/README.md

 <!-- KFD-DOCS -->

-Gatekeeper Policy Manager is a simple **read-only** web UI for viewing OPA Gatekeeper policies' status in a Kubernetes Cluster.
+**Gatekeeper Policy Manager** is a simple *read-only* web UI for viewing OPA Gatekeeper policies' status in a Kubernetes Cluster.

-GPM can display all the defined **Constraint Templates** with their rego code, all the Gatekeeper Configuration CRDs, and all the **Constraints** with its current status, violations, enforcement action, matches definitions, etc.
+The target Kubernetes Cluster can be the same where GPM is running or some other [remote cluster(s) using a `kubeconfig` file](#Multi-cluster-support).
+You can also run GPM [locally in a client machine](#Running-locally) and connect to a remote cluster.

-The target Kubernetes Cluster can be the one where GPM is deployed or some [remote cluster(s) using a kubeconfig file][gpm-multicluster-readme].
+GPM can display all the defined **Constraint Templates** with their rego code, all the Gatekeeper Configuration CRDs, and all the **Constraints** with their current status, violations, enforcement action, matches definitions, etc.

 ## Requirements